liuzey/EECS738_Project4/README.md

 ## Usage
 ### Positional & Optional Parameters
+* **method**: Methods of updating. 'pi' for policy iteration, and 'vi' for value iteration.
+Default method is policy iteration.
 * **-a**: Length of the grid.
 Default value is 6.
 * **-b**: Width of the grid.
 Default value is 5.
 * **-t**: A string of termination states coordinates, e.g. '6532' for two states (6,5) (3,2).
 Due to the implementation, the coordiante should be less than 10.
 For coordinates bigger than 10, please modify [here](https://github.com/liuzey/EECS738_Project4/blob/2a882a7c39ec8b418773b8f5cd6b161002c9d32f/main.py#L23) directly into a list of coordiante pairs in format \[\[x1,y1\],\[x2,y2\],\[x3,y3\]...\].